Wirex Token (WXT) Price Hits $0.0076

-Wirex Token (CURRENCY:WXT) traded up 0% against the US dollar during the 1 day period ending at 10:00 AM Eastern on January 23rd.
-One Wirex Token token can now be purchased for approximately $0.0076 or 0.00000024 BTC on major cryptocurrency exchanges.
-In the last seven days, Wirex Token has traded 4.5% lower against the US dollar.
-Wirex Token has a total market cap of $25.91 million and approximately $506,368.00 worth of Wirex Token was traded on exchanges in the last 24 hours.
+Wirex Token (CURRENCY:WXT) traded up 0.4% against the dollar during the one day period ending at 17:00 PM Eastern on January 24th.
+Wirex Token has a market cap of $25.94 million and approximately $373,642.00 worth of Wirex Token was traded on exchanges in the last 24 hours.
+One Wirex Token token can currently be bought for approximately $0.0076 or 0.00000024 BTC on major cryptocurrency exchanges.
+In the last seven days, Wirex Token has traded 4.6% lower against the dollar.

 Wirex Token Token Profile